HuyCam/react-calendar-app/README.md

 A calendar app that a user can add notes and reminders.

 ## Description
 App utilize React, Redux.
-Nodejs and MongoDB working at the backend;
+Nodejs and MongoDB working at the backend [Note App API] (https://github.com/HuyCam/Calendar-note-API);

 ## Available Scripts